 Every CAREN can be upgraded in terms of kinetic and kinematic add-ons, wireless EMG, motion capture, data gloves, head mounted systems, haptic systems, heart rate measurement systems, energy consumption systems, pressure measurement systems, and other device integrations using the D-Flow software.

-We invited Mike Jones, lower limb amputee and C-Mill user at the Morrello Clinic, to try out the CAREN High End during the DNRC’s training session.
-Here we can see the DNRC’s new staff learning to use the equipment using Mike as their subject, exploring the numerous virtual reality programmes and the technology’s full capabilities.
+Video: We invited Mike Jones, lower limb amputee and C-Mill user at the Morrello Clinic, to try out the CAREN during the DNRC’s training session.
+Here the DNRC’s new staff are learning to use the equipment using Mike as their subject.
 The system’s wide range of movement and environments can challenge patients just like Mike, preparing them for real-world situations while also collecting real-time feedback for accurate gait analysis.
+Read more about the training here.

 Other Motek Products